Harwich Redoubt Fort

 In 1808 the Napoleonic Wars were at their height, and the threat of a French invasion was very high.
 To counter the threat a series of 29 defensive Martello towers were built along a stretch of coast from Norfolk to Essex.
 The Harwich Redoubt is one of these Martello Towers.
 The fort is thought to have been constructed using French prisoners of war for labourers.

-It was built to a circular plan, and is about 200 feet across.
-In the centre is a parade ground about 85 feet diameter.
+It was built to a circular plan and is about 200 feet across.
+In the centre is a parade ground about 85 feet in diameter.
 There were gun emplacements atop the battlements, with a system of hoists to lift shells to the gun crews.
-The fort was armed with ten 24-pounder guns, and housed up to 300 troops in 18 casements arranged around the parade ground.
+The fort was armed with ten 24-pounder guns and housed up to 300 troops in 18 casements arranged around the parade ground.

 In 1861 a fresh threat loomed, so the Redoubt was remodelled to take heavier 68-pound cannon, and the defences strengthened with granite facings to take the brunt of enemy fire.
-In 1872 a trio of 12 ton muzzle loading guns replaced 3 earlier cannon.
+In 1872 a trio of 12-ton muzzle loading guns replaced 3 earlier cannons.
 Then in 1903 3 more 12 pounder guns replaced older models.

-Restoration began in 1969 and the Redoubt Fort is the largest historic monument in Britain being restored and managed by a volunteer group.
+Restoration began in 1969 and the Redoubt Fort is the largest historical monument in Britain being restored and managed by a volunteer group.

 About Harwich Redoubt Fort

 Address: Main Road, Harwich, Essex, England, CO12 3LT

 Website: Harwich Redoubt Fort

 OS: TM262 322

 Photo Credit: Public domain image by igloowhite